NOAA-GFDL/fre-workflows/README.md

 ```

 If you are attempting this on gaea, you'll need to make two one-time changes before installing.
-- Currently, cylc, rose, and isodatetime must be in your PATH for new shells.
+- Currently, `cylc`, `rose`, and `isodatetime` must be in your PATH for new shells.
 One approach to do this is
-to symlink the fms-user-installed fre-cli cylc/rose/isodatetime scripts into your local ~/bin directory,
+to symlink the fms-user-installed fre-cli cylc/rose/isodatetime scripts into your local `~/bin` directory,
-and then add that ~/bin directory to your PATH in your .bashrc or .cshrc.
+and then add that `~/bin` directory to your PATH in your `.bashrc` or `.cshrc`.
 (If you don't do this, Cylc tasks
 will fail complaining those 3 tools are not available.)

 ```